home-assistant/home-assistant.io/source/_integrations/rfxtrx.markdown

 #### Somfy RTS

 The [RFXtrx433e](http://www.rfxcom.com/RFXtrx433E-USB-43392MHz-Transceiver/en) or later versions like [RFXtrx433XL](http://www.rfxcom.com/epages/78165469.sf/en_GB/?ObjectPath=/Shops/78165469/Products/18103) is required for support, however, it does not support receive for the Somfy RTS protocol - as such devices cannot be automatically added.
 Instead, configure the device in the [rfxmngr](http://www.rfxcom.com/downloads.htm) tool.
 Make a note of the assigned ID and Unit Code and then add a device to the configuration with the following id `071a0000[id][unit_code]`.
-E.g., if the id was `0a` `00` `01`, and the unit code was `01` then the fully qualified id would be `071a00000a000101`, if you set your id/code to single digit in the rfxmngr, e.g., id: `1` `02` `04` and unit code: `1` you will need to add `0` before, so `102031` becomes `071a000001020301`.
+E.g., if the id was `0a` `00` `01`, and the unit code was `01` then the fully qualified id would be `071a00000a000101`, if you set your id/code to single digit in the rfxmngr, e.g., id: `1` `02` `03` and unit code: `1` you will need to add `0` before, so `102031` becomes `071a000001020301`.

+To add the device, enter the value unaltered in the Event Code field, and click Submit.

 #### Convert switch event to dimming event